CHARTER OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

 vii.Review any auditing or accounting issues presented by the independent auditor and any "management" or "internal control" letter or schedule of unadjusted differences issued, or proposed to be issued, by the independent auditors.

 viii.
 Review with the independent auditors on a quarterly basis the critical accounting policies and practices used by the Company, all alternative treatments of financial information within generally accepted accounting principles that the independent auditor have discussed with management, the ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the independent auditors.

 ix.
 Discuss with the independent auditors the overall scope and plans for their respective audits, including the adequacy of staffing and compensation.
 Discuss with management and the independent auditors the adequacy and effectiveness of the accounting and financial controls, including the Company's policies and procedures to assess, monitor, and manage business risk and legal and ethical compliance programs.

 x.Meet separately on a periodic basis with management and the independent auditors to discuss issues and concerns warranting the attention of the Committee.
 Provide sufficient opportunity for the internal auditors and independent auditors to meet privately with the members of the Committee.
 Review with the independent auditor any audit problems or difficulties and the response of management.

 b.
 Review of Financial Reporting, Policies and Processes

 To fulfill its responsibilities and duties, the Committee shall, to the extent that it deems necessary or appropriate, and in addition to the items described above:

-- Review with management the Company's disclosures under "Management's Discussion and Analyis of Financial Condition and Results of Operations" prior to the filing of reports on Form 10-K and 10-Q with the Securities and Exchange Commission.
+vi.
+Review with management the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" prior to the filing of reports on Form 10-K and 10-Q with the Securities and Exchange Commission.